 • data controller provides appropriate guarantees for protection of data and protection of data subject’s rights on the basis of an agreement between a data controller and the respective state, a natural or legal person of that state or an international organization;

-Transfer of data on the basis of a contract requires permission of Personal Data Protection Inspector.
+Transfer of data on the basis of a contract requires permission of Personal Data Protection Service.